-Mike Bartoletti completed his 14th season as the head coach of the Royals in 2017, posting the team's fifth season in the last seven with a winning percentage of .500 or better.
+Mike Bartoletti completed his 15th season as the head coach of the Royals in 2017, posting the team's fifth season in the last seven with a winning percentage of .500 or better.

-Four times since the conference formed in 2007-08, the Royals have reached the postseason, including three appearances in the championship.
-The Royals have had five winning seasons and one .500 campaign during that time.
+Four times since the Landmark Conference formed in 2007-08, the Royals have reached the postseason, including three appearances in the championship.
+The Royals have had five winning seasons and two .500 campaigns during that time.
 The Royals posted three straight seasons of at least 20 wins for the first time in school history from 2011-2013.
-Overall, Bartoletti is 226-291-1 (.437) in 14 seasons at the helm.
+Overall, Bartoletti is 245-310-1 (.442) in 15 seasons at the helm.

 The 2015 season was one of the best in Bartoletti's time at Scranton.
 Coming off an 11-win season in 2014 and picked to finish seventh in the preseason poll, Bartoletti's Royals stormed through the Landmark Conference regular season schedule, finishing atop the standings with a 16-5 mark and earning the top seed in the playoffs for the first time.
 Despite being upset by eventual conference champ Catholic in the semifinals, the Royals finished 22-15 overall, the team's fourth season in the past five with at least 20 victories, and re-established themselves as a force in the conference.

 In 2013, the Royals went 23-20, including 10-8 in the Landmark Conference regular season to earn a playoff berth.
 They advanced to the championship bracket by winning an elimination game against the host and top seed, Catholic, 6-5, in 11 innings.
 The Royals trailed 5-2 with two outs and nobody on base in the top of the ninth, but a hit batter, two-run home run, single and RBI double tied the game in thrilling fashion.
 But less than 24 hours, the Royals lost to Moravian in the first game of the championship series.